-Pro: It is especially affordable and convenient for interstate moves.
+Pro: It is especially affordable and convenient for moving interstate.

-Hiring a firm that can pack your belongings in crates, store them at a warehouse then deliver and unpack them at the destination is a lifesaver for interstate moves, says Brown.
-“It costs far too much to move all your belongings interstate yourself,” she says, “This saves you time and money and avoids you double handling your items in transit.”
+Hiring a firm that can pack your belongings in moving boxes, store them at a warehouse then deliver and unpack them at the destination is a lifesaver for interstate moves, says Brown.
+“It costs far too much to move all your belongings interstate yourself,” she says.
+“This saves you time and money and avoids you double handling your items in transit.”

 Con: You can’t sort your items.

-Hiring professionals to pack boxes for you means you may have to relinquish the opportunity to go through all your long-forgotten possessions and do a spring clean before you box them up.
-“If people are packing up your boxes for you it means it’s harder to put them in piles and decide whether to keep them,” says Bevan.
+Hiring professionals to pack boxes means you may have to relinquish the opportunity to go through all your long-forgotten possessions and do a spring clean before you box them up.
+“If people are packing your moving boxes, it’s harder to put items like home accessories in piles and decide whether to keep them,” says Bevan.